 What better way to do those really fun projects like scraping barnacles, changing zincs, chopping line off the prop.
 No tank to bop the gel coat, no yo-yoing up and down til your lungs give out.

-Understanding 12 Volt/DC, its limitations and proper usage as an air-breathing device under water.
+Understanding the 12 Volt/DC tankless dive system, its limitations and proper usage as an air-breathing device under water.

-The Air Line Model 12V160-3, just as it comes from the factory, is an excellent and efficient tool for providing breathing air in the situations for which it is intended: The sailor who needs to work on the hull when underway.
+The Air Line 12V160-3 tankless scuba system, just as it comes from the factory, is an excellent and efficient tool for providing breathing air in the situations for which it is intended: The sailor who needs to work on the hull when underway.
 The metal detector user searching for treasure (perceived, or otherwise) in the lake or river.

 It's important, however, to understand that the performance of a 12Volt dive compressor is directly related to its AMP draw.
 AMP is loosely defined as being the strength of electric current.
 The higher the AMPS, the stronger the current, therefore the stronger the power.
 Breathing at any level, even at the surface, requires both pressure and volume.